Ben Cooper: Personal life

 Cooper was a native of Hartford, Connecticut, then resided in the Greater Los Angeles area.
 He served in the US Army.

 After he was diagnosed with dementia, he moved to a memory care facility in Memphis, Tennessee, in 2017 to be near his family; he died there on February 24, 2020, at the age of 86.
 He had two daughters by his late wife Pamela R. Cooper.

 Cooper supported Barry Goldwater in the 1964 United States presidential election.

 Quotes

 They let me play cowboy, and they paid me [for it].
 I’d ridden horses, I got my own horse when I was 12.
 I used to jump him bareback.
-I didn’t know they had stuntmen; I’d watch a movie and then practice on my horse until I could do [the stunt.]
+I didn’t know they had stuntmen; I’d watch a movie and then practise on my horse until I could do [the stunt.]